sunep-workshops/AAU-Mixed-Reality-Technology-23/README.md

 If your machine has a discrete GPU, it is probably fine

 ### Assign vvvv to the discrete GPU
-To  make sure that you are actually using the discrete GPU, in settings you go to System>Display>Graphics and select vvvv and choos high performance.
+To  make sure that you are actually using the discrete GPU, in settings you go to System>Display>Graphics and select vvvv and choose high performance.

 ### Mac
 Again, same story about discrete GPUs